Hassan Ayari

-Hassan Ben Kamel Ayari (حسن العياري; born 8 December 2002) is a footballer.
-Born in the United States, he represents Tunisia at youth international level.
+Hassan Ben Kamel Ayari (حسن العياري; born 8 December 2002) is a professional footballer who plays as a winger for Canadian Premier League club Cavalry FC.
+Born in the United States, he represented Tunisia at youth international level.

 Early life

 In August 2014, he joined Northern Ireland club TW Braga's youth academy.
 However, the club was later fined £8,500 by FIFA for improper registration of Ayari, despite him having a European passport.

 In 2019, Ayari joined the Sheffield United F.C.
 Academy.
 In January 2021, he debuted with Sheffield United's U23 team, scoring a brace in his first appearance.

 Club career

-In July 2021, after completing his scholarship, he signed a pro deal Sheffield United.
+In July 2021, after completing his scholarship, Ayari signed a professional deal for Sheffield United.
 In September 2022, Ayari was loaned to Scarborough Athletic in the sixth tier National League North.
 In late October 2022, he was recalled by Sheffield United, terminating the loan early.
 In November 2022, after asking to leave the club, he went on trial with Sheffield Wednesday.
 However, he did not signed with Sheffield Wednesday and ultimately returned to Sheffield United's youth sides.
 His contract would expire in the summer of 2023.
 After his contract expired, he went on trial with Burton Albion.